 In the Across the Universe series, there's Luther.
 In the first book, he tries to rape Amy, while pretending that he's doing it under the effect of a drug in the water supply (he actually belongs to a small part of the population that is not given the mind-numbing drugs).
 In the second book, not only does he continue to stalk and try to again rape Amy, but it's revealed that he raped Victorina, just because he was angry that he couldn't rape Amy.
 Later in the second book, Amy manages to tell Elder all of this.
 She later finds Luther's body, with the heavy implication that Elder murdered him.
 Amy swings between being frightened of the idea that Elder killed someone and thinking that Luther seriously deserved it, before throwing the body out of an airlock.

 In Lolita, it's hard to feel bad for Quilty when Humbert kills him for "saving" Lo.
-Where Humbert was a pedophile and rapist, Quilty was a pedophile, rapist, alcoholic, smoker, and drug abuser, who kicked Dolly out of his home because she refused to take part in the sexual acts he and his friends engaged in.
-There isn't much to sympathise with.
+Where Humbert was a pedophile, Quilty was a pedophile, alcoholic, smoker, and drug abuser, who kicked Dolly out of his home because she refused to take part in the sexual acts he and his friends engaged in.
+There isn't much to sympathize with.